allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 2. Debezium monitors the `outbox` table and sends events to Kafka.
 3. Kafka consumers process these events and write data to BigQuery.

 Although Debezium offers real-time streaming, which is excellent for low-latency applications, it's not ideal for our requirements.
-Ensuring 100% data consistency between source and destination is critical, and streaming approaches like Debezium can introduce complexities in handling connection failures or consumer errors, potentially resulting in data loss or duplication.
+Ensuring 100% data consistency between source and destination is critical.
+Streaming approaches like Debezium can introduce complexities in handling connection failures or consumer errors, potentially resulting in data loss or duplication.
 While compensatory mechanisms exist, they increase system complexity.

 In contrast, a batch processing approach provides greater control over data transfers, ensuring atomicity and accuracy for each batch.
 Accepting a delay of a few minutes to hours is reasonable since:

 -   Data is copied atomically within a specific time range.
 -   We can verify data consistency between systems after each transfer.

 ### "Kopiowaczka" Solution

 The chosen solution, called **Kopiowaczka** (Polish for "the copier"), is based on cyclic or manual data transfer tasks.
 Each task specifies the table to copy and the date range of the data.
 A dedicated task table tracks the process and its status:

 ```sql
 CREATE TABLE task_table (